pulp/pulp/docs/sphinx/user-guide/installation.rst

   * **security** to provide your own SSL CA certificates, which is a good idea if you intend to use Pulp in production
   * **server** if you want to change the server's URL components or default credentials

-4. On RHEL 6 and CentOS 6, configure qpid server in /etc/qpidd.conf and set ``auth=no``.
+4. Configure qpid server in /etc/qpidd.conf and either add or change the auth setting to be off by having ``auth=no`` on its own line.

 5. Start Mongo and Qpid, and set them to start at boot.